jcu-eresearch/plone-user-doc/source/collaboration.rst

 1. Go to the folder or collection you'd like to enable syndication on.
-2. Click onto the 'RSS' or 'Syndication' tab on the folder (naming depends on your site's configuration)
+2. Click onto the 'RSS' or 'Syndication' tab on the folder (naming depends on your site's configuration).
-3. Click the 'Enable Syndication' button
+3. Click the 'Enable Syndication' button.
 4. Select how often you want your RSS feed updated.

    1. If you'd like it be updated frequently, then you can select a value like